domdomegg/github-repo-settings-editor/README.md

 Tired of having to update all the repositories you own to set how you want merges done or enable features like auto-merge?

 Me too!
-That's why I created this command-line tool that:
+That's why I created `grse` (pronounced 'grease'), the command-line tool that:

 1. asks you how you like your settings
 2. scans all your GitHub repos